Southern Nash High School: Athletics

 Southern Nash is a member of the 3-A Big East athletic conference, which consists of Southern Nash, Nash Central High School, Northern Nash High School, Rocky Mount High School, Fike High School, and Hunt High School.
 Northern Nash is considered the school's main rival, but recently Nash Central has also evolved into a rival school.
-Southern Nash has won three state championships; one in softball (1995) and two in boys' outdoor track (1998, 1999).
-The school has also had 11 individual state champions in sports such as indoor track, outdoor track, wrestling, and boys' tennis.
-Under coach Brad Joyner, the boys' tennis team has become a powerhouse over the last decade, and have consistently been voted in the top 10 of the state; in 2008, they reached number one for the first time in school history, and held the spot for over two months.
+Southern Nash has won three team state championships; one in softball (3-A 1995) and two in boys' outdoor track (3-A 1998, 3-A 1999).
+The school has also had individual state champions in indoor track, outdoor track, and wrestling.

+Under coach Brad Joyner, the boys' tennis team become a powerhouse during the 2000s and early 2010s, as they were consistently voted in the top 10 of the state; in 2008, they reached number one spot for the first time in school history, and held the spot for over two months.
 From 2003–2011, the Firebirds were 89–1 in conference play and won 9 consecutive conference championships.
 From 2007–2011, they were 93–2 in the regular season, including a 62–0 stretch from 2007–2009.
-The tennis team won the 2008 and 2009 Eastern Regional 3-A championships but lost the State Championship match both times to Charlotte Catholic High School and Lake Norman High School, respectively.
-The football team has also experienced recent success, having advanced to the semifinals of the NCHSAA 3-AA playoffs in 2009 in addition to producing several NCAA Division I football players.
+The tennis team won the 2008 and 2009 Eastern Regional 3-A championships but lost the State Championship match both times to Charlotte Catholic High School and Lake Norman High School.

+The football team has also experienced success, having advanced to the semifinals of the NCHSAA 3-AA playoffs in 2009, in addition to producing several NCAA Division I football players.
 In 2012, the boys' soccer team also reached the semifinals of the state playoffs before losing to the eventual champion, Jacksonville High School.

 Southern Nash High School offers students a variety of sports, which are divided seasonally.